swgoodman/pitchfork-cli-gem/README.md

 # PitchforkLatest

 Welcome to PitchforkLatest.
-This gem provides the latest reviews from Pitchfork.com and allows you to get a quick summary of the review including score, a paragraph of the review, and its author.
+This gem provides the latest reviews from Pitchfork.com and allows you to get a quick summary of the review including its author, the album's score, and a sample of the review.

 ## Installation